-The operations of the Corporation require permits, licenses and approvals from various governmental and nongovernmental authorities.
+The operations of the Corporation require permits, licenses and approvals from various governmental and non-governmental authorities.
 The Corporation has obtained, or will be required to obtain, all necessary permits, licenses and approvals required to carry on its operations under applicable laws and regulations.
+Notably, MRDM is currently operating under the APO and there is no guarantee that an LO will be issued.
 However, such permits, licenses and approvals are subject to changes in regulations and in various operating circumstances.
 There can be no assurance that the Corporation will be able to obtain all necessary permits, licenses and approvals required to carry out exploration, development and mining operations in connection with its projects.